WPNET/wp-push-pull/README.md

-# wp-push (local)
+# wp-push-pull
- Push / copy a website, to another website, on the same server.
+ A push/pull script for copying sites on a local server.
+ Does not use SSH.

 ## Notes
 - Only tested on Ubuntu 20.04 & 22.04 so far